For many children, visiting the dentist can be frightening; however, it is necessary.

 Children’s dentistry treatments allow to effectively correcting dental problems that could affect children.
 Since children are more susceptible to and less tolerant of pain, these procedures should be adapted to cause children as little discomfort as possible.

-At FRESHDental, we offer a broad base of services and treatments dedicated to maintaining children’s oral health.
+At Infinity Dental Arts, we offer a broad base of services and treatments dedicated to maintaining children’s oral health.
 These are aimed at the prevention and treatment of various dental problems.
 These services include:

 - Routine check-ups: thanks to a check-up of the oral cavity of babies and children, the dentist will be able to determine if there is a risk of tooth decay or some other problem.